Family Law: How to get a Continuance of Your Hearing

 You need more time to get ready because you could not get legal advice yet.
 You should tell the judge the specific reasons you have not been able to get advice yet.
-Examples: If you live outside Washington, or you have contacted several places for help but have not been able to talk to an attorney yet, explain what steps you have taken to try to get help.
+Examples: If you live outside Washington, or you have contacted several places for help but have not been able to talk to a lawyer yet, explain what steps you have taken to try to get help.
 Tell the judge if you have an appointment to meet with an attorney or legal services.

 You need more time to respond because you have a disability or are temporarily disabled, are illiterate, or have problems with reading, writing or comprehension.

 You do not speak English as your first language and you need more time to find someone to translate the documents you were served and prepare your response.
 (You are entitled to have an interpreter at any court hearing if you do not speak English as a first language.)

-You cannot get the evidence that you need by the date your written response is due.
+You cannot get the evidence you need by the date your written response is due.
 Example: If there is a dispute over the parenting plan and the other party has said things about you that are not true, you may need more time to get declarations from other people and school, medical, and/or criminal records.

 Get the other party to agree OR

 Go to court to ask for a continuance

-If there are local court rules in the county where the case is filed about how to get a continuance, follow them.
-Find out what the local rules for continuances are by talking to an attorney before your hearing; asking the court clerk, facilitator, or law librarian.
+If the county where the case is filed has local rules about how to get a continuance, follow them.
+Find out what the local rules for continuances are by talking to a lawyer before your hearing; asking the court clerk, facilitator, or law librarian.
 Or check the Superior Court's website.
 The local rules may be there: http://www.courts.wa.gov/court_rules/?fa=court_rules.local&group=local.

 Continuance by Agreement

-Contact the other party or their attorney to find out if the other party will agree to a continuance.
-If the other party has an attorney, you must contact the attorney.
+Contact the other party or their lawyer to find out if the other party will agree to a continuance.
+If the other party has a lawyer, you must contact the lawyer.